CADLAB-io/CADLAB.io-swarm-stack/README.md

 - weekly
 - monthly

-Backups are stored in the backups directory located in the swarm project.
+Backups are stored in the `backups` directory located in the swarm project.
 CADLAB will automatically rotate backups and keep 10 most recent backups.

 #### ssl_tls_support
-This settings controls if your CADLAB instance is going to be available over HTTP or HTTPS.
+This setting controls if your CADLAB instance is going to be available over HTTP or HTTPS.
 By default HTTPS is disabled. `ssl_tls_support` is an object of the following structure:

+TODO: explain that it's disabled, but if they want to add they should this object

 ```javascript
 {